 When (And How) To Ask For A Raise

 Asking for a raise is probably as hard as breaking up with your high school boyfriend or girlfriend.
-It’s something that you know you need to do in order to grow, but you’re not sure exactly when and how to do it.
-Related: 5 Ways To Get A Raise (Without Asking) This article will explore ways in which you can ask for a raise and help you to get the timing right.
-(In the rare case that you get denied and decide to quit your job altogether, view this video before handing in your resignation)
+It's something that you know you need to do in order to grow, but you're not exactly sure when and how to do it.

 - During a review - this way your boss will have compiled all the reasons why he shouldn't be giving you a raise and he will be the one with the facts and numbers.

 - When you are emotional - approaching the conversation when you are angry or sad will definitely not set the right tone for the talk to take place.

 - During layoffs - they probably had to let someone go because they cannot afford them.
 Instead of getting a raise, you might just be shown the door.

 - When you already got a raise this year - okay, now you might just be overeager.